Lyton505/Lyton505/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a UI/UX designer with Develop For Good, a focused CS student at Vanderbilt University, and a Linux enthusiast.
+I'm a focused CS student at Vanderbilt University, a Linux enthusiast, and a semi-professional semi-novice soccer player.

 #### Currently, I'm...
 - building mobile screens for Be A Geek Inc. with 5 other UI/UX designers